Dylanfe/OSINT-platform/README.md

 ---

-**⚠️ Disclaimer**: This tool is intended for legitimate security research and authorized testing only.
+**Disclaimer**: This tool is intended for legitimate security research and authorized testing only.
 Users are responsible for complying with applicable laws and regulations.
 The developers assume no liability for misuse of this software.